chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/README.md

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--

-The terminal displays \"hello, running Singularity with the file provided\" as same in \`hello.txt\`.
+The terminal displays "hello, running Singularity with the file provided" as same in \`hello.txt\`.

 ### **Running Singularity using a Container Created by Podman**

 On cluster RED (HPC root), use Apptainer (Singularity) to run containers and Docker (Podman) for building.

-Note: Running Apptainer needs to be on root, not on a compute node.
+Note: Running Apptainer needs to be on head node.

 #### Storing the Container Image